Lactic acid test

 Toggle: English / Spanish

 Lactic acid is mainly produced in muscle cells and red blood cells.
-It forms when the body breaks down carbohydrates to use for energy during times of low oxygen levels.
-Your body's oxygen level might drop during intense exercise or if you have an infection or disease.
+It forms when the body breaks down carbohydrates to use for energy when oxygen levels are low.
+Times when your body's oxygen level might drop include:

 A test can be done to measure the amount of lactic acid in the blood.

-This test is usually done to diagnose lactic acidosis.
+This test is most often done to diagnose lactic acidosis.

 Note: mg/dL = milligrams per deciliter; mmol/L = millimoles per liter